 Only 8% of people achieve their New Year goals (according to a study by the University of Scranton).

 A few years back I made the decision to sidestep the December / January planning frenzy and choose a timetable of my own which suits me and my business much better.
 My financial year runs in line with the tax year (April – March in the UK) so my end of year review and planning for the new year happens in those months instead.
-I still like to do a mini review at the end of the calendar year and I’ll start to mull over my goals for the new year but I avoid putting pressure on myself to get all my planning done before breaking up for Christmas.
-Not only does this work alongside my financial year, I also find that I can plan more productively and strategically in March.
+I still like to do a mini-review at the end of the calendar year and I’ll start to mull over my goals for the new year but I avoid putting pressure on myself to get of all my planning done before breaking up for Christmas.
+Not only does this work alongside my financial year but I also find that I can plan more productively and strategically in March.
 After all, December is a month of excitement in anticipation for Christmas, I’m looking forward to taking some time off and January is a busy month for supporting my clients.